-1. Peter Hill and Denis Weinstein are indirectly interested in these ordinary shares, which are registered in the name of Glencore, by virtue of their interest as a potential beneficiary in these ordinary shares.
+1. Peter Hill (resigned on 13th March 2025) and Denis Weinstein (resigned on 30th Sept 2024) were indirectly interested in these ordinary shares, which were registered in the name of Glencore, by virtue of their interest as a potential beneficiary in these ordinary shares.

-2. Clifford Elphick is indirectly interested in these ordinary shares, which are registered in the name of Guava Minerals Limited, by virtue of his interest as a potential beneficiary in a discretionary trust which has an indirect interest in those ordinary shares.

-3. Comprising 430,483 ordinary shares and 201,847 ordinary shares over which options have been granted.
+- 2. Clifford Elphick is indirectly interested in 79,907,592 of these ordinary shares, which are registered in the name of Guava Minerals Limited, by virtue of his interest as a potential beneficiary in a discretionary trust which has an indirect interest in those ordinary shares.
+The remaining 2,467,443 Ordinary Shares are registered in his name. - 3.
+Comprising 1,931,470 ordinary shares and 201,847 ordinary shares over which options have been granted.

-Remuneration for the year to 31 December 2022
+Remuneration for the year to 31 December 2024

-No remuneration was paid to Directors during 2021 or 2022.
-The emoluments for the Directors who served for the year to 31 December 2022 can be found below:
+The emoluments for the Directors who served for the year to 31 December 2024 can be found below: